MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x15c--pdc-watchdog-timeout-livedump.md

 # Bug Check 0x15C: PDC\_WATCHDOG\_TIMEOUT\_LIVEDUMP

-The PDC\_WATCHDOG\_TIMEOUT\_LIVEDUMP bug check has a value of 0x0000015C.
+The PDC\_WATCHDOG\_TIMEOUT\_LIVEDUMP live dump has a value of 0x0000015C.
 This indicates that a system component failed to respond within the allocated time period, preventing the system from entering or exiting connected standby.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).

+(This code can never be used for a real bug check; it is used to identify live dumps.)

 ## PDC\_WATCHDOG\_TIMEOUT\_LIVEDUMP Parameters